by David Rindge, DOM, RN

 “Laser irradiation had significantly accelerated bone healing at 4 weeks and 8 weeks in comparison with that at the sites not irradiated. ….
 Our results have confirmed the positive effect of soft laser in accelerating bone regeneration.”

 Laser therapy may be administered by probe treatment, laser needle acupuncture and other methods.
 It may provide rapid pain relief and accelerate bone healing in specific areas targeted, even with severe bone loss.
-Yet whereas laser therapy is labor intensive, bioelectromagnetic therapy may be given over large areas, even the whole body, as an unattended treatment.
-BT may also be the most cost-effective means for home treatment.
-Both laser and bioelectromagnetic therapies are wonderful clinical tools which, in combined treatment, may complement and enhance one another.
+Yet whereas laser therapy is labor intensive, pulsed electromagnetic field therapy may be given over large areas, even the whole body, as an unattended treatment.
+PEMF may also be the most cost-effective means for home treatment in osteoporosis.
+Both laser and PEMF are wonderful clinical tools which, in combined treatment, may complement and enhance one another.

 When laser light is given at relatively low average output powers but concentrated to achieve high intensities, it may significantly stimulate osteoblasts.